nus-cs2113-AY2223S2/tp/docs/team/yixuann02.md

 - Added the ability to show class information for a module
 - Added the ability to list the module list from timetable
 - Added the ability to list specific module and classes from module list
-- JUnit tests with full branch coverage for ListModuleWithLessonCommand and SemesterUtils
+- JUnit tests with full branch coverage for Module, ModuleList and SemesterUtils classes
+- Junit tests for Parser, Ui, and ListModuleWithLessonCommand classes
 - Patches, bug fixes
 - Enhancing methods using Single Level of Abstraction Principle